sous-chefs/docker/README.md

 ## docker_image

 The `docker_image` is responsible for managing Docker image pulls, builds, and deletions.
-It speaks directly to the [Docker remote API](https://docs.docker.com/reference/api/docker_remote_api_v1.20/).
+It speaks directly to the [Docker Engine API](https://docs.docker.com/engine/api/v1.35/#tag/Image).

 ### Examples